 Google Sheets has recently enhanced its cell commenting ability to include the option of inserting a “Note” or a “Comment.”
 The differences between the two are not obvious.
 Following is an overview of what they do and how to choose which one you should use.
+Follow along with the linked Google Sheet used to create this article.

 Both comment and note can be selected by right-clicking on the cell (if you’re using a mouse on a Windows PC).